Identification, Images, & Information

 Life Cycle

-Eggs laid in masses of 100-1,000 on rocks near streams.
-Larvae drop, or crawl into water.
-Larvae aquatic predators, live in streams.
-Two-three years are spent in larval stage, at end of this time larvae crawl out of stream and form pupal cell under log, rock, etc. and overwinter.
+Eggs laid in masses of 100-1,000 on rocks (or vegetation) above the waterline.
+Larvae drop or crawl into water.
+Larva develops for 2-3 years, then crawls out of water, builds pupal cell under log, rock, etc. and overwinters.
 Adults emerge spring to summer.

 Remarks

-The huge mandibles of the males are used to grasp the females during mating.
-The females, with much smaller jaws, can apparently bite more effectively.
-Although neither male nor female feed in the adult stage, they may use their mandibles for self-defense.
+The huge male mandibles are used to hold females during mating.
+The females, with much shorter jaws, can bite more effectively.
+Adults do not feed but may use mandibles for self-defense.

 See Also